We're hiring

 Cost per Hire

-This metric shows the total cost incurred when an organization hires a new employee, including advertising costs, recruitment agency fees, and onboarding costs.
+This metric shows the total cost incurred when an organization hires a new employee, including advertising costs, recruitment agency fees, and onboarding expenses.
 The formula for this metric is mentioned below.

 Cost per hire = Total recruitment costs / Number of hires